 System installation cost was R29000 – thus a straight-line payback of 6.4 years.
 If you have take into consideration that water price increase will be 3% higher than inflation in the next 10 years the system will pay it back over approximately 5.8 years.

-This DELUXE system will harvest rainwater offf a 200sqm roof and recover 200000 liters of water per annum that can be converted into potable water, effectively substituting municipal water with urified rainwater.
+This Deluxe rainwater harvesting system will harvest rainwater off a 200sqm roof and recover 200000 liters of water per annum that can be converted into potable water, effectively substituting municipal water with purified rainwater.

-The system can be installed for between R49 000 and R55000 and consist of the following:
+The system can be installed for between R55 000 and R60000 and consist of the following:

 1. 2 - 5000l vertical rainwater tanks installed.
 (Customer to supply solid base) These tanks will be interconnected